Explaining higher-order correlations between elliptic and triangular flow: Introduction

 Throughout this paper, we assume that nonflow correlations are negligible, so that particles in each event are emitted independently according to an underlying probability distribution~\cite{Luzum:2011mm,Ollitrault:2023wjk}.
 Let $P(\varphi)$ denote the azimuthal dependence of this probability distribution.
 The complex anisotropic flow $V_n$ of the event is defined as its Fourier coefficient of order $n$~\cite{Luzum:2013yya}:

 The usual anisotropic flow $v_n$ is the modulus, $v_n\equiv |V_n|$.

-In Sec.~\ref{s:expcumulants}, we define the cumulants of $v_2$ and $v_3$ measured by ALICE using the formalism of generating functions and we briefly discuss the data.
+In Sec.~\ref{s:expcumulants}, we define the cumulants of $v_2$ and $v_3$ using the formalism of generating functions and we compare data from several analyses in Pb+Pb collisions at the LHC.
 In Sec.~\ref{s:intrinsiccumulants}, we define similar cumulants but in a different coordinate frame, the ``intrinsic'' frame where the direction of impact parameter is fixed~\cite{Roubertie:2025qps,Alqahtani:2025wan}.
 In this frame, the magnitude of cumulants decreases as a function of the order, in a way which follows specific scaling rules, provided that all events have the same impact parameter.
 In Sec.~\ref{s:expvsintrinsic}, we express the experimental cumulants as a function of the cumulants in the intrinsic frame.
-We explain the orders of magnitude of cumulants measured by ALICE.
-In Sec.~\ref{s:ratios}, we derive relations between cumulants of different orders, and compare them with experimental data.
+In Sec.~\ref{s:ratios}, we derive relations between experimental cumulants of different orders, and compare them with LHC data.